 Complete and post on Twitter at least 4 “Daily Creates” this week.

-Next week you’ll be writing a “Travel blog” post about what a story needs in order to be good.
-Review that assignment as well as a draft of the checklist we’ll use to assess the posts.
+Next week you’ll be creating a digital story using Adobe Spark and writing a “Travel blog” post about what a story needs in order to be good.
+Briefly, review that assignment as well as a draft of the checklist we’ll use to assess it.
 Please review the checklist with the eye of a reader/audience.
 What’s missing from the list?
 What isn’t clear?
 What could be expanded?
 Make changes/suggestions and add your comments.
 Since we will collaboratively assess the work, it is important that we work together to be as clear as possible about the criteria we’ll use.

 Please fill out this this form to declare your progress in our explorations together this week.